kjolley/BIGSdb_documentation/administration.rst

 ==============================================================
 Once a scheme has been defined, add a classification scheme by clicking the add classification schemes (+) link on the curator's interface contents page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Schemes' toggle to display it.

 .. image:: /images/administration/classification_schemes.png